PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day1.md

 Explain your answer.

-__1.1d__ Provide an example of an intelligent agent, and give a PEAS description of the task environment, and characterize it in terms of the properties listed in Section 2.3.2 (p.
-117) in AIMA.
+__1.1d__ Provide an example of an intelligent agent, and give a PEAS description of the task environment, and characterize it in terms of the task properties listed in Section 2.3.2 (p.
+61) in AIMA.

 __1.1e__ Compare and contrast the following agent types: